ZaymonFC/CameraImporter/README.md

 This is a quick a dirty camera importer written in F# for MAC-OS

 ### Getting Started
-Change configuration at the top of `Program.fs` to suit your needs
+Change configuration at the top of `Program.fs` to suit your needs.

 ```fsharp
 module private Configuration =